HassanHarb92/xtb_streamlit/README.md

 11. Generative AI (check notes from Google Drive)

 12. Improve on Socratic LLM agent.
 Implement the table from the manuscript - monitor improvement in the LLM.
+Here we have some working examples with different tasks. **To do:** Improve on system prompts, connect agents with each other.